UC-MACSS/persp-model_W17/students/Lim_ChengYee/PS7/ps7-resample-nonlinear.md

 }
 ```

-1. Estimate the training MSE of the model using the traditional approach.
+**Estimate the training MSE of the model using the traditional approach.**
-    -   Fit the linear regression model using the entire dataset and calculate the mean squared error for the training set.

 ``` r
 pander(summary(joe_lm(joe)))